JosephLeger/Workflow_RNA-seq/README.md

 # Initialization and recommendations

 ### Scripts
 All required scripts are available in the script folder in this directory.
-The workflow is coded in Shell language and is supposed to be launched under a Linux environment.
-Moreover,
 To get more information about using these scripts, enter the command `sh <script.sh> help`.

 ### Environments
+The workflow is encoded in Shell language and is supposed to be launched under a Linux environment.
-This custom pipeline was written to be used on a computing cluster with tools already pre-installed in the form of modules.
+Moreover, it was written to be used on a computing cluster with tools already pre-installed in the form of modules.
 Modules are so loaded using `module load <tool_name>` command.
-If you are running the pipeline in another context, you will need to remove these lines from the scripts and load manually required tools.
+All script files launch tasks as **qsub** task submission.
+To successfully complete the workflow, wait for all the jobs in a step to be completed before launching the next one.

 ### Requirments
 ```